-There are many American tradition such as christmas trees, gifts, holly, lights, colors, and bells.
-While none of these are a mandate from God they are things that will help us teach others and share who Christ is if we keep the right focus and perspective on the traditions we observe.
+Many American traditions, such as Christmas trees, gifts, holly, lights, colors, and bells.
+While none of these are a mandate from God, they will help us teach others and share who Christ is if we keep the right focus and perspective on the traditions we observe.

 - Gifts are a reminder of the gifts of the Magi later brought to baby Jesus.
-Each of them speak to a component of His incarnation: Majesty in life, Bitterest Agony in Death and He as Gods Perfect gift to us.
+Each of them speaks to a component of His incarnation: Majesty in life, Bitterest Agony in Death, and He as God’s Perfect gift to us.
 (Matthew 2)

 - Holly speaks of the thorns and drops of blood in His crown to come as His work here on earth is complete.
 (Matthew 27:29)

 - Lights are a picture that Christ is the Light of the world (John 8)

 - Red is a color of Christmas that speaks of Christ’s blood and death and green the eternal life He has for us.